 Site B: West 18th Ave & Cambie Street (west-side)

-- To integrate both the site review methodology and public engagement process into an innovative and cohesively-designed evaluation framework.
+- To integrate both the site review methodology and public engagement process into a novel and coherent framework.

-- To translate the evaluation framework into a generic step-by-step resource guide (“toolkit”) with transferable application to any real-world location with pavement-to-plaza activation potential.
+- To translate the framework into a generic resource guide (“toolkit”) with transferable application to any real-world location with pavement-to-plaza activation potential.